A Window in Time (Part 2): To Lyon

 Today is Bastille Day.

-I will tell you a story of a long ago Bastille Day in Paris the summer after the massive anti-capitalism and antiwar demonstrations and strikes of 1968.
+I will tell you a story of another long ago Bastille Day in Paris.
+It was the summer after the massive anti-capitalism, antiwar demonstrations and strikes of 1968 when the police were still touchy and paving stones were still waiting to be moved back into place;

-When I think of France I normally don’t think of Paris, busy, noisy, beautiful Paris, but today I’ll speak of a time in Paris when reality roiled its back like a sea monster briefly breaking above the water, creating storm waves all around.
+When I think of France I normally think of the beautiful, busy, noisy modern Paris I have visited since, but today I’ll speak of a time in Paris when reality roiled its back like a sea monster briefly breaking above the water, creating storm waves all around.

 She was eighteen, with blondish hair past her shoulders and blunt-cut bangs, a veteran of the 1967 March on the Pentagon, a student of English literature and of French and Russian and with the naive sense that her mind was capable of encompassing everything.
 Her parents were paying for a trip to Paris as a high-school graduation present, a cultural break before college.
 She and a friend from high-school had gone to New York together and purchased round trip tickets to London on Icelandic Air.
 The friend was also eighteen, with hair even longer and blonder than hers.
-They’d known each other for years but weren’t the most intimate of friends, she having found a consuming friendship with an intense young woman who had moved to their school from Palo Alto.
-France on Five Dollars A Day in her suitcase and on a strict budget, she and her friend had flown to London with hits of good Owsley acid hidden in their socks, meant to be shared at just the right moment.
+They’d known each other for years but weren’t the most intimate of friends.
+She had found a consuming friendship with an intense young woman who had recently arrived from California and all other friends had dropped away.
+France on Five Dollars A Day in her suitcase and on a strict budget, enjoying a window in time when young people were finding a new freedom, she and her friend had flown to London with hits of good Owsley acid hidden in their socks, meant to be shared at just the right moment.

 Arriving at Heathrow, they’d gone directly to stay with a family in Oxford who knew the friend’s parents well.
-He was a Don at New College (the older part of Oxford) and the archetype of a cozy English prof, well rounded in body like a well-stuffed armchair, part of the stuffing extruding from his mouth in the form of upper-crust British English, full of overfed vowels, almost impossible to comprehend but occasionally well worth the heightened effort.
+He was a Don at New College (the older part of Oxford) and the archetype of a cozy English prof–well rounded in body like a well-stuffed armchair, part of the stuffing extruding from his mouth in the form of upper-crust British English, full of overfed vowels, almost impossible to comprehend but often well worth the heightened effort.

-His wife was charmingly hostesy, and his grandchildren, all golden curls and perfect manners, made them feel they’d walked into a delightful post-Victorian Era British children’s book, especially when the children were released by their grandmother for “a romp in the garden” with the two friends.
-They went punting and picnicking on the Cherwell, a tributary of the Thames, where she dutifully made the rookie error of following the punting pole into the river, drying off in the sun on the river bank where they ate the things from the beautifully packed picnic basket.
+His wife was charmingly hostesy, and his grandchildren, all golden curls and perfect manners, made the two young Americans feel they’d walked into a delightful post-Victorian Era British children’s book, especially when the children were released by their grandmother for “a romp in the garden” with the two friends.
+They went punting and picnicking on the Cherwell, a tributary of the Thames, where she dutifully made the rookie error of following the punting pole into the river, getting thorougly soaked in the murky water.
+Drying off in the sun on the river bank , they ate things from the beautifully packed picnic basket our hostess had insisted we take.
 She learned how to say “boot” instead of trunk, and “strawbs” instead of “strawberries” and managed to choke down meat pies for the first time in her life.

 From there, they took a train and then a boat across the Channel where they began their adventures by hooking up with a good-looking “older” man in his twenties who already worked as a journalist.
 They were intrigued by his aura of left-wing professionalism and his dual Greek and British passports.

 They went to classes fairly regularly for a week or so before getting fed up with the slow pace of things.
-They were learning more French in their adventures around the city, where they went to cafés, wandered endlessly together or alone, shopped in the bookstalls on the quays of the Seine, explored Notre Dame and the Ile de Paris, sat on the quay in the evenings with German students whose big rucksacks were always there to lean on and their near-perfect English an entryway into the easy relationships of youth.
+They were learning more French in their adventures around the city where they went to cafés, wandered endlessly together or alone, shopped in the bookstalls on the quays of the Seine, explored Notre Dame and the Ile de Paris, and sat on the quay in the evenings with German students whose big rucksacks were always there to lean on and whose near-perfect English was entryway into the easy relationships of youth.

 After a while, when they had practically stopped attending classes, they met up one evening with a young Frenchman on the quay.
 Young and ready for opportunity, he had approached the international group sitting around a guitarist and focused on the two blond women speaking a mixture of English and French.
 He was from Strasbourg, working-class and adventurous.
 He impressed the girls by teaching them argot and gallantly buying them a special dictionary of slang from one of the bookstalls.

 Michel was his name.
 He was their age, friendly and easy-going and clearly interested in the friend with long blond hair for more than conversation.
-They went together to Greek restaurants deep in the Latin Quarter and drank cognacs so late into the evening that the two friend got locked out of their pension more than once.
+They went together to Greek restaurants deep in the Latin Quarter and drank cognacs so late into the evening that the two friends got locked out of their pension more than once.
 That was when he introduced them to the place where he lived in an Arrondissement on the other side of the river.
 The apartment where he lived with two other “mecs”, likely Algerians, was in a rough neighborhood.
+They’d go there when they stayed out late to sleep on the floor or stay up till dawn.
 He’d bring back baguettes, butter and milk for breakfast and make them coffee in bowls with heated milk.

 It was coming up on July 14th, Bastille Day, the day the two friends had chosen as the occasion special enough to use their smuggled acid.
 They consulted together about whether they could trust Michel enough to share it.
 After several days of hesitation, they decided to risk it.
 Down on the quays, they had all smoked pot with the German students.
 They knew he was no stranger to mind-altering experiences.